foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 .. _hw_short_spec:
-.. include:: ../macros.rst

 =======================
 Hardware Specifications
 =======================

+.. include:: ../macros.rst

-These specifications are needed to work further with the |foxBMS| hardware.
+The following specifications must be met to ensure a safe and optimal work with the |foxBMS| hardware.

 ------------------
 Electrical Ratings